Auto workers still have room to expand their strike against car makers. But they also face risks

 All three companies said that talks with the union continued on Saturday, though officials said they expected no major announcements.

+In Canada on Saturday, Ford workers began voting on a tentative agreement that their union said would increase base pay by 15% over three years and provide cost-of-living increases.
+The tentative deal was forged earlier this week, hours before a strike deadline.

+The union, Unifor, said the deal, which covers 5,600 workers, also includes better retirement benefits.
+If the deal is ratified in voting that will end Sunday morning, the union will use it as a pattern for new contracts at GM and Stellantis plants in Canada.

-The union began its walkout two weeks ago by striking three assembly plants — one each at GM, Ford and Stellantis.
+In the United States, the UAW began its walkout two weeks ago by striking three assembly plants — one each at GM, Ford and Stellantis.
 In expanding the strike on Friday, the UAW struck only the parts-distribution centers of GM and Stellantis.
 Ford was spared from the latest walkouts because of progress that company has made in negotiations with the union, said UAW President Shawn Fain.

 Striking the parts centers is designed to turn up pressure on the companies by hurting dealers who service vehicles made by GM and Stellantis, the successor to Fiat Chrysler.
 Service shops are a profit center for dealers, so the strategy could prove effective.
 Millions of motorists depend on those shops to maintain and repair their cars and trucks.